feedly/transfer-nlp/README.md

 The library is available on [Pypi](https://pypi.org/project/transfer-nlp/) but ```pip install transfer-nlp``` is not recommended yet.

+# Documentation
+API documentation and an overview of the library can be found [here](https://transfer-nlp.readthedocs.io/en/latest/)

-# How to use the library?
+# High-Level usage of the library

 You can have a look at the [Colab Notebook](https://colab.research.google.com/drive/1DtC31eUejz1T0DsaEfHq_DOxEfanmrG1#scrollTo=IuBcpSdZtcmo) to get a simple sense of the library usage.